On this pageOverview

 'min-h-screen bg-cream flex flex-col items-center justify-center gap-6 p-6'

 Foldkit’s HTML functions are typed to your Message type.
 This ensures event handlers only accept valid Messages from your application.
-You create these helpers by calling html<Message>() and destructuring the elements and attributes you need:
+Bind the factory once per module by calling html<Message>(), then reach for h.div, h.OnClick, and the rest off the returned record:

 import { html } from 'foldkit/html'